 Mere Exposure Effect

 The mere exposure effect is our tendency to like things merely because we are familiar with them.
-Accordingly to Rowland Miller’s textbook “Intimate Relationships,” this effect can be true in both objects as well as people; the more we interact with someone or hang out with them, the more likely we are to develop a friend or intimate partner.
+This effect can be true in both objects as well as people; the more we interact with someone or hang out with them, the more likely we are to develop a friend or intimate partner.
 While this may seem like commonsense, this bias can be potentially dangerous when we get stuck in negative patterns by not exposing ourselves to new things.

 Solution: When you find yourself discontent with an area in your life, seek exposure to new things.
 Maybe the grass is actually greener on the other side.